-621 - Transit Planning, Coordination & Technical Assistance: APO staff supports initiatives and projects undertaken by the transit operators that provide service to the APO planning area.
+- 621 Transit Planning, Coordination & Technical Assistance: APO staff supports initiatives and projects undertaken by the transit operators that provide service to the APO planning area.
 Tasks include supporting the Metro Bus urban transit system planning efforts, data collection, analysis, mapping, and other technical support.
 Also, staff coordinates with Tri-CAP to incorporate plans and transit service information into planning and programming activities.
 This work activity also involves ongoing efforts to implement aspects of the Region 7W/APO Transit Human Services Plan.
-This work is on-going throughout the year.

-622 - Northstar Rail Coordination: Extension of Northstar rail service to Saint Cloud continues to be a priority for communities in the region.
+This work is on-going throughout the year. - 622 Northstar Rail Coordination: Extension of Northstar rail service to Saint Cloud continues to be a priority for communities in the region.
 In 2020 MnDOT completed a planning update for extending rail service to the St. Cloud region.
+In 2023, the Metropolitan Council completed further analysis of potential extension of Northstar to Saint Cloud.
 APO staff anticipates providing occasional technical support to help implement completion of the extension, as opportunities to do so present themselves.
-In 2022, the Met Council undertook a planning study regarding potential new operating models for Northstar service in light of the decline in office workers commuting into work every day.
 Work activities may include a variety of general technical support and committee participation in a variety of efforts related directly or indirectly to the development of the Northstar rail line from Big Lake to Saint Cloud.
 This work is expected to occur sporadically throughout the calendar year.